Staff Prep 03: Postgres Indexing Strategy, What, When, and in What Order

 Covering indexes with INCLUDE

 A covering index stores extra columns in the index leaf pages without including them in the sort key.
-The benefit: Index Only Scans — no heap fetch needed at all.
-This is the difference between a query that touches only the index (RAM) vs one that also touches the table (random disk I/O).
+The benefit is Index Only Scans, with no heap fetch needed.
+That's the difference between a query that touches only the index (RAM) and one that also touches the table (random disk I/O).

 -- Without INCLUDE: index scan + heap fetch for every row